Stephanie-Ash/jewellery-art/TESTING.md

 **General**
 * I can quickly understand what the site is offering so that I can decide if it meets my needs.
     * The homepage headings pared with the Shop Now button succinctly describe the purpose of the site.
-    * The striking image give a stylish representation of the types of products on offer.
+    * The striking image gives a stylish representation of the types of products on offer.
 * I can sign up for a newsletter so I can be kept informed of new products and offers.
     * A newsletter signup form is provided on the homepage.
 * I can browse frequently asked questions so that I can get answers to my queries.